Bosentan: Adverse effects

+Drug interactions

+Bosentan may render hormonal contraceptives ineffective.

 Mechanism of action

 Bosentan is a competitive antagonist of endothelin-1 at the endothelin-A (ET-A) and endothelin-B (ET-B) receptors.
 Under normal conditions, endothelin-1 binding of ET-A receptors causes constriction of the pulmonary blood vessels.
 Conversely, binding of endothelin-1 to ET-B receptors has been associated with both vasodilation and vasoconstriction of vascular smooth muscle, depending on the ET-B subtype (ET-B1 or ET-B2) and tissue.
 Bosentan blocks both ET-A and ET-B receptors, but is thought to exert a greater effect on ET-A receptors, causing a total decrease in pulmonary vascular resistance.

 Pharmacokinetics

-After oral administration, maximum plasma concentrations of bosentan are attained within 3-5 hours and the terminal elimination half-life (t1/2) is about 5 hours in healthy adult subjects. the exposure to bosentan after intervenous and oral administration is about 2-fold greater in adult patients with pulmonary arterial hypertension than in healthy adult subjects.
+After oral administration, maximum plasma concentrations of bosentan are attained within 3–5 hours and the terminal elimination half-life (t1/2) is about 5 hours in healthy adult subjects.
+The exposure to bosentan after intervenous and oral administration is about 2-fold greater in adult patients with pulmonary arterial hypertension than in healthy adult subjects.

 Absolute bioavailability of bosentan is about 50% in healthy subjects.
 Peak plasma concentration of bosentan with the dispersable tablets for oral suspension is 14% less on average compared to peak concentration of the oral tablets.

 Bosentan is a substrate of CYP3A4 and CYP2C9.
 CYP2C19 may also play a role in its metabolism.
 It is also a substrate of the hepatic uptake transporter organic anion-transporting polypeptides (OATPs) OATP1B1, OATP1B3, and OATP2B1.

 Elimination of bosentan is mostly hepatic, with minimal contribution from renal and fecal excretion.

 Use of bosentan with cyclosporine is contraindicated because cyclosporine A has been shown to markedly increase serum concentration of bosentan.